1000oaks/1000oaks.github.io/thoughts/idea.md

 Jan 5, 2024

+- **Enhanced Security Measures:** Only take 500mL plastic bottled water in & out dormitory and take good care of any drinkings when in dormitory due to lack of surveillance cameras in dormitory building other than first floor.
+Any non-vacant plastic bottled water more than 500mL **(if opened)** should be throwed into trash bin before entering dormitory building due to safety concerns.

 - After uninstalling **Project SEKAI: Colorful Stage feat.
 Hatsune Miku** and **BanG Dream: Girls Band Party** because of boredness, I have to come up with other methods (multimodal) to inspire myself.
 What would be the NEXT?

 Jan 1, 2024